The Basic Payment Scheme is an income support paid to farmers. You are paid per hectare of eligible land used for farming.

 How to qualify

-You must manage land and be involved in farming.
+You must manage land and be involved in an agricultural activity.
 This includes:

 milking, breeding animals and keeping animals for farming purposes

 managing land that can be used for grazing or growing